 February 12, 1982 ~ Improv, jazz drummer, percussionist Øyvind Hegg-Lunde born in Lærdal, Norway ~ Worked with José González, Junip, Arve Henriksen, Stale Storløkken, Trygve Seim, Per Jorgensen, Terje Isungset, Hålkon Kornstad, Kjetil Moster, Stein Urheim, Stephan Meidell, the Building Instrument, Electric Eye, Glow, Sarah Riedel, Jessica Sligter, and others

-February 12, 1975 ~ Benjamin Hozer, commonly known as songwriter, composer, arranger Ben Homer passed away in Los Angeles, California, USA ~ Perhaps best known for co-writing a number of 1940 hits for bandleader Les Brown, notably My Number One Dream Came True and Sentimental Journey both originally recorded by Brown in the mid-1940s featuring lead singer Doris Day.
-The latter would become a standard covered by well over 300 artists including Ella Fitzgerald, the Chordettes, Conway Twitty, the Ink Spots, the Platters, and others ~ Homer was born in 1917
+February 12, 1975 ~ Benjamin Hozer, commonly known as songwriter, composer, arranger Ben Homer passed away in Los Angeles, California, USA ~ Perhaps best known for co-writing a number of 1940 hits for bandleader Les Brown, notably My Number One Dream Came True and Sentimental Journey, both originally recorded by Brown in the mid-1940s with singer Doris Day.
+The latter song would become a standard covered by well over 300 artists including Ella Fitzgerald, the Chordettes, Conway Twitty, the Ink Spots, and the Platters ~ Homer was born in 1917

-February 12, 1974 ~ Indie pop singer, violinist, guitarist, flutist, songwriter Sarah Martin born in Blackburn, UK ~ Joined Belle & Sebastian in 1996 just prior to recording If You're Feeling Sinister.
-Wrote or co-wrote songs such as Waiting For The Moon To Rise, Asleep On A Sunbeam, Heaven In The Afternoon, I Didn't See It Coming, The Power Of Three, The Same Star, and others
+February 12, 1974 ~ Indie pop singer, violinist, guitarist, flutist Sarah Martin born in Blackburn, UK ~ Joined Belle & Sebastian in 1996 just prior to recording the If You're Feeling Sinister album.
+Wrote or co-wrote songs such as Waiting For The Moon To Rise, Asleep On A Sunbeam, Heaven In The Afternoon, I Didn't See It Coming, The Power Of Three, and The Same Star

 February 12, 1971 ~ Keyboardist, producer Keri Lewis born in Minneapolis, Minnesota, USA ~ Co-founding member of Mint Condition, remaining with the band until their first hiatus in the late 1990s.
 Present on the band's best-known including Breakin' My Heart (Pretty Eyes), Forever In Your Eyes, U Send Me Swingin', What Kind Of Man Would I Be, and If You Love Me, all of which reached top 10 Billboard R&B